Course content and outline of the programme

-The second cycle, from 24 January 2017 to 20 May 2017, is a face-to-face learning period that will be held in Turin, Italy, at the International Training Centre of the ILO.
-Class attendance is compulsory for the entire period.
+The second cycle (20 January 2020 – 15 May 2020) is a face-to-face learning period that is held in Turin, Italy, at the International Training Centre of the ILO.

-The third cycle, from 26 May 2017 to 14 October 2017, will be a research and study period during which the students are expected to finalize their final project.
+The third cycle (19 May 2020 – 14 October 2020) is a distance learning home-based research and study period during which the students are expected to finalize their projects, while being at work or home or attending internships.

 • Cultural Heritage and Economic Development